BabGee/smart-parking-management/README.md

 https://babgee.pythonanywhere.com/

-**smart parking management** is a web application written in Python 3 and using Django framework.It deals with the management of parking spaces indicating the booked spaces and empty ones.
-It enables users to Register and Login.
+Smart parking management is a web-based system with the following functionalities.
+1. Register new users.
+2. Log in registered users.
-It enables logged in users to book for a parking spot from different parking zones, get parking receipt with parking details and checkout from a parking spot.
+3. Logged in users can book for a parking spot from different parking zones, get parking receipt with parking details and checkout from a parking spot.
-Admins are able to create parking zones indicating the number of parking spots available.
+4. Admins can create parking zones indicating the number of parking spots available.
-Admins are able to view parking details of all users.
+5. Admin can view parkig details of all users.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See installing instructions for notes on how to deploy the project on a live system.

 ### Prerequisites
 You will find hereafter what I use to develop and to run the project